 Another slight knock is that the tent is made entirely of SilNylon versus the lighter and more waterproof DCF fiber of some others.
 While its material is rated to 1200mm of static head, more than enough to keep you dry, SilNylon tends to stretch and sag a bit when wet, either from rain or from dew or condensation, necessitating a trip outside the tent to tighten up guy lines and stake out points with the included line locks in order to maintain its tautness.
 The trade-off is in price, and this tent costs half as much as a comparable DCF tent.
-We think this tent does a solid job protecting from the weather and gave it 7 points.
+Overall, it does the work that any good tent should in poor weather.

 Made completely of SilNylon, this tent is effective at forcing water to bead up and run off, although nylon does absorb water over time and thus stretches and sags slightly, a minor drawback.

 Because the interior walls, floor, and bug netting are permanently in place, there is no option with this tent to go modular and remove the aspects that are not needed when in arid, less buggy climates.
-The One is also not free-standing, like the more adaptable and versatile Nemo Hornet Elite with its dedicated poles and double wall design, so needs six stake out points in ground soft enough to take them, or quite a few large and heavy rocks if the ground is too firm.
+It is also not free-standing, so it needs six stake out points in the ground soft enough to take them, or quite a few large and heavy rocks if the ground is too firm.
 Both of these affect its adaptability a bit.

 Showing the non-vestibule side of the tent, its a vertical inner wall with a small beak awning for protection.
 This design necessitates setting it up in a place where this side will not be exposed to full winds.
 While it isn't free-standing, we managed to tension it with only rocks on this nice slickrock campsite.